johomio/GSHP_potential/README.md

 # GSHP_potential README
-This repository holds code for calculating the shallow geothermal potential as presented in the hte publication xxxx.
+This repository holds code for calculating the shallow geothermal potential as presented in the the publication xxxx.

 It includes code for calculating g-functions